-Tactics: The fallen ddewin is fanatically devout and uses all resources he has available to bring about the destruction of the PCs, including draining his staff completely of charges if necessary.
-He favors using disintegrate spells as much as possible against spellcasters, and slow on fighters.
-If forced into melee atop the block, Maregeth uses polymorph to assume the form of a triceratops, a creature he learned about through communion with the primeval essence of Chernobog.
+Tactics: The fallen ddewin is fanatically devout and uses all resources he has available to bring about the destruction of the characters.
+If forced into melee atop the block, Maregeth uses polymorph self to assume the form of a triceratops, a creature he learned about through communion with the primeval essence of Chernobog.
 Despite being a fanatic, Maregeth is also a mastermind villain and survivor, having lived for the last several decades on the run from his own people and anyone who may have guessed his true purpose.
-If reduced to 20 hit points, there is a cumulative 33% chance each round that he realizes his cause is lost and chooses to flee instead.
+If reduced to 18 hit points, there is a cumulative 33% chance each round that he realizes his cause is lost and chooses to flee instead.
 If so, he transforms back into human form and teleports to the outskirts of Castorhage and attempts to blend with the poor and downtrodden of that population while he quietly begins to plan again for his next attempt to free his master Chernobog.